Platynotini

 Habitat

 varies considerably across the geographic range.
-African representatives such as Anomalipus are typically restricted to dense bush-covered of woody savanna within their geographical ranges.
+African representatives such as Anomalipus are typically restricted to dense bush-covered patches of woody savanna within their geographical ranges.
 Specific habitat preferences for other regional groups remain poorly documented.

 Distribution